The simple answer is “yes.”

 You will trust again.
 However, you will likely never trust again the way you did pre-discovery, and that is not necessarily a bad thing.

-I often tell partners that there is an intangible quality about an addict who is genuinely working a recovery program – a kind of “you’ll know it when you see it” experience.
-When partners of sex addicts are reeling from the trauma of discovery, I know that my words ring hollow and are likely received with a strong dose of suspicion and doubt.
+I often tell partners that there is an intangible quality about an unfaithful spouse who is genuinely working a recovery program—a kind of “you’ll know it when you see it” experience.
+When betrayed partners are reeling from the trauma of discovery, these words may ring hollow and create a strong dose of suspicion and doubt.
 I fully appreciate and respect the sentiment.

-Here are 8 signs that your partner is either becoming or is, in fact, more trustworthy:
+Here are 8 signs that your spouse is either becoming or is, in fact, more trustworthy:

 - He is fully engaged in recovery activities without expressing resentment or acting as though he’s a victim

 - When you ask questions about the past or his recovery work, he’s open and rarely defensive

 - When you’re together as a couple he feels present most of the time

 - He is transparent and forthcoming about his whereabouts, use of money, and his online or electronic activities